jamiehenzy/Genome-analysis_RStudio/4_Nailing_it.md

       2, # apply over columns of my_states
       function(x) tapply(x, state.region, mean)) # each column = variable of interest for tapply
 ```

-> ### Exercise: apply and tapply
-Read into RStudio the exer_3.R script and fill in the commands as needed.
-Don't forget to save your work for submission!